-Source: Antimicrobial Stewardship Pharmacist, The Royal Melbourne Hospital - City Campus, Pharmacy Department, Grattan Street, Parkville Victoria 3050
+Source: Antimicrobial Stewardship Pharmacist, The Royal Melbourne Hospital - City Campus, Pharmacy Department, Grattan Street, Parkville Victoria 3050 sharp and clinically focused.

-These emails usually cover one topic identified by the AMS team during ward rounds.
-They are short, sharp and clinically focused.
 People can read them in their own time and are encouraged to email questions back if the advice is not clear.
 Other topics that have been included in these emails are intravenous-to-oral switching and vancomycin.